I. Introduction

 2. The participant must own the intellectual property rights of the product, technology or solution or have obtained legal licensing access.

 3. The participant must provide concept paper (for initial review) and deliver a presentation (for secondary review) within the designated time.
-The content of the concept paper includes the core technology, situations that have been solved or verified so far, the business model to be developed, market expansion plans, etc.
+The content of the concept paper includes the core technology, situations that have been solved or verified so far, the business model to be developed, market expansion plans, etc. The participant must submit a pitch video of no longer than 3 minutes, along with other supporting materials.

 IV.
 Competition process